amckenna41/pySAR/data/README.md

 Data
 -----
 * `thermostability.txt` - dataset studied in the associated work which consists of a dataset to measure the thermostability of various mutants from a recombination library designed from parental cytochrome P450's, measured using the T50 metric (temperature at which 50% of a protein is irreversibly denatured after 10 mins of incubation, ranging from 39.2 to 64.4 degrees C), which represents the protein activity of this dataset. [[1]](#references)
-* `descriptors.csv` - csv of all pre-calculated descriptors for thermostability dataset.
+* `descriptors_thermostability.csv` - csv of all pre-calculated descriptors for thermostability dataset.

 References
 ----------